 A high-performing paddle at a good value, the KIALOA Makai is pleasant to paddle and reasonably priced.
-This paddle performed well in almost all of our metrics, falling short only in weight and compactibility.
+This paddle performed well in almost all of our metrics, falling short only due to its weight.
 If you're looking for a high-performer and you're just toting your kit to and from the water, this could be the choice for you.

 KIALOA Makai Review

 Compare prices at 2 resellers Pros: High performance, relatively inexpensive